Choripán: United States

 On the U.S. mainland, choripanes are commonly available at lunch counters in Miami's Cuban diners and cafes, where the sandwich is customarily served on Cuban bread and topped with raw or fried onion and popularly eaten with a tropical fruit shake.
 In Puerto Rico, choripanes are usually sold in bakeries, and they consist of a Spanish-style chorizo such as chistorra or cantimpalo, pickles and mayonnaise inside a typical homemade Dominican bread called "pan de agua".
 Other ingredients may be added, Manchego cheese and ketchup being popular ones.

 Uruguay

 The chorizo is sausage made of pork, and may be used whole or cut in half lengthwise.
 Usually chimichurri is used as well as mayonnaise; sometimes Uruguayans tend to add tomatoes and lettuce.
 The sandwich is served in a baguette or in pan catalán (a sliced soft bread roll), except at football matches where it is served in a simple bread roll or hamburger-type bun.
-Unlike in Argentina, chorizo is not only used as an appetizer but also as a garnish for the asado.